RavikantBedi/College-OLX/README.md

 # College-OLX

 Everyone
-#Step1: Firstly Clone this Repositry to your using Git Clone command on your VS CODE
+#Step1: Firstly Clone this Repositry to your VS CODE  using Git Clone command

-#Step2: Create your own seperate branch write and your code on that branch
+#Step2: Create your own seperate branch  and write  your code on that branch

-#Step3: Push Your Code .
+#Step3: Push Your Code

-#Step4 : Inform
+#Step4 : Inform me